When you apply online for temporary registration, you must attest to the following:

 The fees paid in conjunction with the temporary registration will not be refunded.

-It is your responsibility to acquire the necessary documents and information required by law to complete the registration process, and you shall be fully aware that any delay in acquiring those documents may result in the expiration of your temporary plate.
+You are responsible for acquiring the documents and information required by law to complete the registration process.
+You shall be fully aware that any delay in acquiring those documents may result in the expiration of your temporary plate.

 Temporary plates will not be issued in the following circumstances: